harsh-2711/getting-started/README.md

 # getting-started

+Get started with your next big project without worrying trying multiple frontend-backend combinations or getting stuck with figuring out how to pass environment variables in Kubernetes pods, etc.

 ## 📌 Introduction

 This repository contains information of almost all the tools and technologies used in Software Development to get you started with your next project.
+Each folder in this repository represents a technology which can be used to build your next big project.
+Every folder contains a boilerplate template to get you started with your project.
+The folder also contains one `README` file which will help you get acquainted with ABCs of that particular technology/language, if your starting new or are an explorere (like me 😁)

 ## ⭐ How to get started?